QuantZero/Tindog/README.md

 # Your dog will never be alone again!

-You view the project at the following link https://quantzero.github.io/Tindog/
+You can view the project at the following link https://quantzero.github.io/Tindog/